chrisblakley/Nebula/.github/README.md

 These instructions will get Nebula setup to its recommended baseline.

 ### Requirements & Recommendations <a name="requirements"></a>
 Nebula follows [WordPress recommended requirements](https://wordpress.org/about/requirements/), and **does not require any additional server software**.
-The latest two versions of browsers with >1% market share are officially supported.
+Browsers with >1% market share are officially supported.

 To take full advantage of Nebula's features, the following are recommended:
 + WordPress Latest